oroinc/documentation/backend/bundles/platform/AttachmentBundle/attachment-bundle-config.rst

 Use Migration Extension (Example)
 ---------------------------------

-It is possible to create an image or a file field via migrations using AttachmentExtension.
+It is possible to create an image or a file field via :ref:`migrations <backend-entities-migrations>` using AttachmentExtension.
 For example:

 .. code-block:: php